damienhaynes/TraktRater/README.md

 The following data sources are currently supported by this tool:

 ###IMDb###
-The [IMDb](http://imdb.com) provider supports tv show and movie ratings.
-Episode ratings may be added in a future release.
+The [IMDb](http://imdb.com) provider supports tv show, episode and movie ratings.
 TraktRater requires the user ratings from IMDb to be first exported to a csv file, to do this follow these steps:

  * Login to [IMDb](http://imdb.com).
  * Click on the **Account** link in the top right hand corner of page.